-As someone who is acutely aware of the importance of shopping local, committing to making at least 90% of my purchases at locally owned businesses in 2015 honestly didn’t seem like that big of a challenge.
+As someone who is acutely aware of the importance of shopping local, committing to making at least 90% of her purchases at locally owned businesses in 2015 honestly didn’t seem like that big of a challenge to Amanda Converse.
+But as she began confronting some of my (necessary and sometimes unnecessary) spending habits, she realized it wasn’t going to be as easy as she thought.

 When the gas light in my car came on for the first time this year, I quickly realized I couldn’t just pull over and fill up at any gas station.
 So, before I ran out of gas, I did some research.